 |2000||opened to the public.|

-The sources of the river were used by the inhabitants for water supply and as a source of power.
+The sources of the river were used by the locals for water supply and as a source of power.
 They built water mills right at and below the spring.
 Soon they discovered the first big hall, which has a big opening to the surface, a doline where the roof caved in.
 It is also accessible from the cave entrance, but the ceiling is very low.

 The huge first hall was used in the 19th century to install a water wheel, which pumped water up into a water pipe.
 At this time the first short tunnel was built to access the first hall.
-The water was drinking water for the town and irrigation water for the nearby tobacco fields.
+The cave was the drinking water supply for the town and irrigation water for the nearby tobacco fields.
 There was a six kilometre long channel, which was also built at this time.

 In 1978, with much better equipment, a group of French and Greek speleologists made a new attempt to explore the cave behind the siphon.
-They discovered a passage of 500m which again ended at a siphon.
+They discovered a passage of 500 m which again ended at a siphon.
 This part of the cave is today's show cave.
 Soon a second short tunnel was built to allow people to pass the first siphon.

 Anna Petrocheilou, who was president of the Hellenistic Speleological Society at this time, suggested the cave to be developed as a show cave.
 But it seems the cave fell into a sort of sleep, as it took until the year 2000, when the cave was finally opened to the public.

 Today, a new entrance tunnel allows comfortable access to the main passage and enters the cave at the so called Beach Chamber.
 The path, built on a bridge above the river, shows the section to the next siphon, and the visitors have to walk back the same path to the Beach Chamber.
 Here a bridge crosses the river and a short tunnel leads to a narrow section of the cave, and another tunnel leads to the entrance hall.
 The water wheel, the huge doline and a small chapel are the highlights at the end of the tour.